end-of-game/cloudunit/documentation/HOWTO-CONFIG-GITLAB-JENKINS.md

 Jenkins need the access token to listen to GitLab behaviors.
 1. go to Profile Settings
-2. Access Tokens
+2. access Tokens
 ![alt text](./img/Portal_GitLab_token.jpg "Logo Title Text 1")
-1. Add a Personnal Access Token
+1. add a Personnal Access Token

     `name: cloudunit`

     `Expire at: xxx`

-2. Create button
+2. create button

 `xxx` : leave it blanc to set it never or give expiration date.